DinoChiesa/AppInt-Apigee-Cert-Expiry-Checker/README.md

 specified in the env.sh file, one option is start all over: to run the clean up script, modify env.sh, source it again, and re-run the setup.

-But there is an easier way to add a new prject: just enable the existing service account with apigee.readOnlyAdmin role, on the new project or projects.
+But there is an easier way to add a new project: just enable the existing service account with apigee.readOnlyAdmin role, on the new project or projects.
 There's a script that can do _just that_: